The first step in how to find new co-op members is deciding who should be a member and why.

 Provide a welcome package for new members.
 In the package, thank the new member for joining, reiterate the services and benefits of the co-op, and include a copy of the membership agreement and bylaws.
 A history of the co-op is also beneficial.
 (Check out Federated Co-operatives Limited’s.)
 Provide relevant policies/procedures, and reiterate the benefits members receive.
 (Check out Vancity’s approach.)
 Including the process of running for the board of directors and other decision-making processes is useful as well.

-Depending on the type of co-op you have or the work it does, there may be other processes to consider.
+Depending on the type of co-op you have or the work it does, there may be other processes to consider when you try to find new co-op members.
 For employee-owned and producer co-ops, for example, the requirements for membership are often higher:

 Members of worker co-ops also often have to make a larger investment in the co-op.
 They can do this through membership shares, investment shares, and/or member fees.
 To make this easier, some co-ops offer members the option of paying over time – often by having the money deducted from their pay cheque or dividends.
 Depending on the province you’re in, there might be a limit on the investment required of worker co-op members – if you’re not sure about the rules in your province, we can help you find out.